 Youth Ministry

 Christians are not only called to follow Jesus as disciples – we are also commanded to make disciples (Matt 28:16-20).
-All fellows therefore serve weekly in Fourth’s Youth and Family Ministry.
+All fellows therefore serve weekly in Fourth’s Youth ministry.
 This is a significant opportunity to pour into the life of younger students and disciple them in the faith.
-Fellows will help in Sunday School classes, lead small groups, and connect with the with the leadership and families involved in this dynamic ministry.
+Fellows help lead small groups, and also have the opportunity to attend youth retreats in the fall and winter.
 This is the primary place where fellows will serve within the church during their Fellows Year.

 Mentorship